Please follow & like us :)

 • Milk – milk of any fat content can be used

-• Grated Parmesan cheese – Pecorino Romano can be substituted.
+• Grated Parmesan cheese – You can substitute Pecorino Romano or use a blend of the two.

-• Baking powder – gives the batter some rise
+• Baking powder – This acts as a leavening agent and makes the batter fluffy.

 • Vegetable oil for pan frying